 Image courtesy of New Line Cinema

-As one of our readers pointed to, it's the Pass Burn Track on the Mavora Walkway (in the area of Queenstown, South Island), a section of New Zealand’s national walkway Te Araroa which goes across the country.
-Image by Glacier Fed
+As one of our readers pointed to, it's the Pass Burn Track on the Mavora Walkway (in the area of Queenstown, South Island), a section of New Zealand’s national walkway Te Araroa that goes across the country.
+Please check the comments for more info.

 Paradise and Arcadia Station were all used as locations for the Outskirts of Bree and Beorns.
-It was also here that the Lothorien forest for the Lord of the Rings was filmed.
-Image by Hdrapprentice

 The Remarkables are not the mortal enemies of the Expendables, but the imposing mountain range overlooking Queenstown, the so-called adventure capital of New Zealand.
-Image by WanderingtheWorld

-The Remarkables have already been used as a location in Lord of the Rings, and make another appearance in The Hobbit to recreate the mythical Misty Mountains.
-Image by Stuck in Customs
+The Remarkables has already been used as a location in Lord of the Rings, and make another appearance in The Hobbit to recreate the mythical Misty Mountains.

 Some dwarves enjoying their job, this time at the top of the Treble Cone, near Wanaka.